trevorputbrese/ca-tas-workshop/TAS-Workshop-Instructions.md

 ```

-## Deploy your first app to prod with TAS:  a static website
+## PART 1: Create a static website and deploy with TAS
 1. Create a new directory on your workstation called “static-website”
 2. Create an index.html
 3. Create a manifest.yaml